ikem-krueger/ikem-krueger.github.io/_posts/2021-09-25-schemaspy.md

 SchemaSpy is a Java-based command line program for database analysis and visualization.

-If you want to use it, you need to download [SchemaSpy](https://github.com/schemaspy/schemaspy/releases/download/v6.1.0/schemaspy-6.1.0.jar), the [SQLite JDBC Driver](https://github.com/xerial/sqlite-jdbc/releases/tag/3.36.0.3) and install [GraphViz](https://graphviz.gitlab.io/download/#windows).
+If you want to use it under Windows, you have to download [SchemaSpy](https://github.com/schemaspy/schemaspy/releases/download/v6.1.0/schemaspy-6.1.0.jar), the [SQLite JDBC Driver](https://github.com/xerial/sqlite-jdbc/releases/tag/3.36.0.3) and install [GraphViz](https://graphviz.gitlab.io/download/#windows).

 When done, open a terminal and run: